 - a survey of adolescents aged 12 to 18 years from secondary schools

 - a survey of young adults from tertiary institutions

 - a survey of individuals seeking problem gambling counselling

-The studies focused on identifying risk (and protective) factors in the development of gambling problems in children with a family member who was a problem gambler
+The research focused on identifying risk (and protective) factors in the development of gambling problems in children with a family member who is a problem gambler.